meLordlp/meLordlp/README.md

 - 👋 Hi, I’m @meLordlp
-- 👀 I’m interested in
+- 👀 I’m interested in math
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning python and java
-- 💞️ I’m looking to collaborate on
 - 📫 How to reach me:

 <!---
-Gay

 --->